-Martinique has 215 miles of coastline bathed by both the Atlantic Ocean and the Caribbean Sea, Martinique has 350km of coastline.
-The Atlantic coast is partially protected by a barrier reef, whereas the northwest coast of the island has practically no corals.
+Martinique has 215 miles of coastline bathed by both the Atlantic Ocean and the Caribbean Sea.
+If the Atlantic coast is partially protected by a barrier reef, the northwest coast of the island has practically no corals.
 Martinique’s coastline is dotted with an abundance of coral reefs, seagrass meadows, mangroves, wrecks, and even underwater sculptures that offer highly contrasting snorkeling experiences.
 Check out the best places to experience Martinique snorkeling!